 How do I know when to place my next order for my gas appliance?

 Any gas appliance will have a power rating (in BTUs or KWs) stated on its data badge.
-This shows how many grams (or kilograms) of gas per hour is used.
-So it will be possible to calculate approximately how long an cylinder will last on a particular appliance, depending on the heat setting is selected.
+This shows how many grams (or kilograms) of gas per hour are used.
+So it will be possible to calculate approximately how long a cylinder will last on a particular appliance, depending on the selected heat setting.

 A typical cabinet heater for example will take approximately 118 hours to consume 13kgs of gas if operated continuously on its lowest setting.